 This type of stool has been linked to liver disease, anorexia, and hemolytic anemia in rare cases, a condition where red blood cells burst.

-If you observe green, runny, foul-smelling poop, you should seek veterinary care right away to rule out any of these serious diseases.
+If bearded dragons poop green, runny, foul-smelling feces, you should seek veterinary care right away to rule out any of these serious diseases.

 Bearded Dragon Red Poop

 Red poop is usually the result of something your bearded dragon has eaten, such as beets or raspberries.

 If you have fed your lizard these or any other types of red foods, removing them from your pet’s diet should make their stool return to normal.